Watermelon Sugar

 Instructions

-1. In a cocktail shaker, combine gin, lemon juice and Cinnamon Lemongrass Syrup.
+1. In a cocktail shaker, combine vodka, elderflower liqueur, apricot liqueur, cranberry juice, lemon juice and Simple Syrup.
 Add ice and shake for 5 to 7 seconds.
-Pour into a flute glass, top with Prosecco and garnish with a lemon twist.
+Strain into a chilled cocktail coupe.
+Garnish with lemon wheel and rose bud.

 Email Recipe